izznogooood/getenv/README.md

 If you work on different clients this is a handy tool which let you get your env files from a separate synced location.

+**Getenv has a --request option which lets you send feedback/requests straight to the developer.
+Please use it!**

 ## Requires
 Linux / Mac